botleague/botleague/README.md

 ## Open league for AI competition

 This repo coordinates an open league where bots are ranked on a set of community contributed problems.
+We provide an ongoing leaderboard of the best bots in the world on the problems and challenges provided.
 It presents a way for anyone in the world to submit a problem and for anyone in the world to compete on it in hopes of avoiding local optimums in AI.

 ### Conceived for self-driving
 The league was conceived specifically for self-driving where industry feedback to academia is limited, despite academia being the major contributor of new algorithms to self-driving.
-With Bot League, a self-driving car company can present it's toughest problems (typically referred to as scenarios within self-driving) directly to the public and to academia to openly compete on.
+With Bot League, a self-driving car company can present it's toughest problems directly to the public and to academia to compete on.

 ### Generality
 Generality across problems is a key component of the way the league is structured,